-Students should be placed at a level which will challenge them but which is not beyond their academic reach.
-Students whose placement test results indicate that they will benefit from skills instruction to achieve required levels of core academic competencies will be placed in developmental classes or equivalent support course work.
+The placement policy requires that students starting at Parkland College are assessed for academic readiness in reading, writing, and mathematics skills prior to registration for classes.
+Students for whom English is not their native language will be assessed for their English language skills in listening comprehension, reading comprehension, grammar, and language use.
+Students whose placement test results indicate that they will benefit from skills instruction will be placed in developmental classes, pre-college English as a Second Language classes, or equivalent support course work.
 Individuals who are not yet ready to take Parkland's developmental course work will be referred to programs designed to meet their needs.
-Academic success is the goal of the CAP policy; consequently, course placements made through CAP procedures are mandatory.
+Academic success is the goal of the academic placement policy; consequently, course placements are mandatory.